don't delete - script style

 Now that we’ve all seen too much harsh contrast in the fast waning black and white trend, it’s wise to tread lightly with black.
 Especially in a white bathroom where too much black will look harsh and busy.

 Definitely avoid the builder default black plumbing fixtures at all cost.
-Choose chrome or polished nickel.
+Choose chrome or polished nickel, and mix in some brass if want like I did in my bathroom below.

 Small scale tile can be expensive to install so if you’re on a budget, choose a faux marble tile (below) and install it everywhere.